ghaph/Vanity-AutoClaimer/README.md

-# Vanity-AutoClaimer
+# Discord Vanity Auto Claimer & Swapper
-Discord vanity auto claimer, turbo and swapper
+This is paid software, to purchase and see all features visit https://shop.ghaph.com/product/63eccb29dbdee